department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

 ## Week one
 The goals of this week are: 1) get background paperwork completed as quickly as possible and 2) start gaining context for what we're doing and why
+- [ ] Requesting secure access to the VA systems you need: **PTEMS** paperwork is through Liberty and **VFS-CMS** paperwork through A6.
+If you're not sure which you should fill out, ask your delivery manager.
+Federal contractors are required to complete many of the same forms as federal employees.
+- e-QIP, the online version of the federal standard investigation form, SF 86, will require a lot of background information.
+[Review page 7 of the SF 86 guide](https://www.dcsa.mil/Portals/91/Documents/pv/mbi/standard-form-sf-86-guide-for-applicants.pdf) for the list of information you'll need to collect to complete e-QIP
 ### Why?
 - [ ] Why is VA.gov using Drupal CMS and how is our success measured?
 Read the [objectives and key results](https://va-gov.atlassian.net/wiki/spaces/VAGOV/pages/96698383/Product+CMS).
 - [ ] Why are Vet Centers important to Veterans?
 Watch the [2-minute YouTube video](https://www.youtube.com/watch?v=VMzkZNbKk1I).